 Once you have selected those you wish to visit, a viewing schedule will be set at a time of your convenience.
 Detailed information will be provided and second visits organized until you make your choice.

 accraexpat.com Property and its partners’ assistance goes beyond looking for and choosing the right home.

 It concerns important issues such as:

 - drafting and negotiating the lease agreement (refer to the “Know your Rights” page), especially the rent and other items subject to negotiations on your behalf,

 - checking all items on the inventory list and determining any preexisting damage or problems (so you will not be held responsible),

 - settling in your new home, including information and advice on utilities and other service providers, eventual home improvements, furniture and appliances shops, etc.,

-- introducing you to your new neighborhood and to an expatriate already living (accraexpat.com has developed a network of expatriates in each residential area who volunteered to welcome and guide new residents),
+- introducing you to your new neighborhood and to an expatriate already living (accraexpat.com Property has developed a network of expatriates in each residential area who volunteered to welcome and guide new residents),

 - remaining available to you to assist with any questions or issues during the length of your lease.

-From start (whether you have already arrived in Ghana or not) to end, we will work together with you and our partners to ensure that you find and move in your new home in the safest, quickest and easiest manner, remaining at your side and advising you during the whole process.
+From start (whether you have already arrived in Ghana or not) to finish, we will work together with you and our partners to ensure that you find and move in your new home in the safest, quickest and easiest manner, remaining at your side and advising you during the whole process.